AnVenDev/AnVenDev/README.md

 # Andrea Venè

-Hello there! 👋 I'm Andrea, a passionate full stack developer blending my love for coding with a deep fascination for blockchain technology, statistics, and quantum physics.
+Hello there! 👋 I'm Andrea, a passionate data scientist blending my love for coding with a deep fascination for blockchain technology, statistics, and quantum physics.

 ### About Me